BeanstalkFarms/Beanstalk/projects/ui/src/functions/proposal/bips/bip-17.md

 - Publius
 - Publius

-## Snapshot Processes:
+## Snapshot Processes

 As was the case in Q1, we will continue utilizing the following processes for Bean Sprout Proposal votes via Snapshot:

 - Optimistic approvals
 - Tiered quorum

 For more information on each process, please refer to the Q1 budget [here](https://github.com/BeanstalkFarms/Beanstalk/pull/34).

 Bean Sprout’s Snapshot process is subject to change via a vote of the DAO.

-## Incentive Alignment:
+## Incentive Alignment

 The Beanstalk community has decided to disallow core contributors from receiving any portion of their compensation in Pods.
 Beginning in Q2 2022, contributors will receive 100% of compensation in Beans.

 In the future, whenever Deposits become transferrable, Beanstalk Sprout will try to offer the ability to Deposit all or a portion of ones Bean allocation upon approval of their Snapshot proposal, and then make payment in the form of Deposited Beans.

-## Competitive Pay:
+## Competitive Pay

 Bean Sprout recognizes that its ability to pay contributors competitive wages is essential to Beanstalk’s long-term success and will ensure that it meets or exceeds market rates.

-## Effective:
+## Effective

 Effective immediately upon passage.